peakresponse/peak-ios-prkit/README.md

 ## Author

-Francis Li, mail@francisli.com
+Francis Li, francis@peakresponse.net

 ## License

+PRKit
+Copyright (C) 2022 Peak Response Inc.

+This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

-PRKit is available under the GNU Lesser General Public License license, Version 3.
-See the LICENSE file for more info.
+This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA